-We are not yet able to predict what changes will ultimately result from the Finance Agency's recommendations in the report nor are we able to predict the extent or timing of such changes.
-However, such changes as well as the increased scrutiny of us and the FHLBank System and our mission and activities could negatively affect our business operations, results of operations and reputation, and the value of FHLBank membership.
+We are not able to predict what changes, if any, will ultimately result from the Finance Agency's recommendations in the report nor are we able to predict the extent or timing of such changes, particularly in light of the changes in the Finance Agency's leadership and potential changes in the Bank's regulatory environment, including without limitation, as discussed in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Accounting and Regulatory Developments - Legislative and Regulatory Developments.
+Any such changes as well as any resulting increased scrutiny of us and the FHLBank System and its mission and activities, however, could adversely affect the Bank's business operations, results of operations and reputation, and the value of FHLBank membership.